What’s this blog all about?

 How will I benefit from this blog?

 I want you to feel confident with your language and communication skills.
 I share with you the knowledge I’ve gained by teaching accent modification, and by working with clients with autism and delayed language skills.
-I share personal stories, too, about raising my own children, including my adult son who is diagnosed on the autism spectrum.
+I share personal stories, too, about raising my own children, including my adult son who was diagnosed with Asperger Syndrome in 2006.
 By reading here and practicing the techniques I recommend, you will improve your skills.

 Why do I have to read and type in those oddly shaped letters when posting a comment?